PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 sequentially with `3 passed, 8 deselected in 3.61s`.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed shared-post checkpoint moves `_optimize_sinet_shared_post_prelu_transpose_fanout_chains` to `passes/sinet_shared_post_layout.py`.
+The complete candidate is two private NHWC-to-NCHW adapters feeding an ADD/MUL/ADD/PReLU tail and one terminal NCHW-to-NHWC adapter.
+Exactly one source must be produced by a plain channel-last Concat.
+The canonical post tensor must be consumed as the data input of at least one Conv or DepthwiseConv and by at least one plain ADD;
+unsupported consumer roles reject the plan.

+The canonical post tensor supplies the exact concrete NHWC shape, dynamic signature, logical layout, and physical layout.
+Both input sources must match that contract, and every internal NCHW tensor must match its exact permutation.
+The rewrite removes the two input adapters and terminal adapter, connects the first ADD directly to both NHWC sources, and makes PReLU produce the existing post tensor.
+Consumer names and repeated ADD slots are preserved, and only the three affine intermediates adopt canonical metadata.
+This removes the former 40-by-40 heuristic without broadening the semantic topology.

+Typed permutation constants, unique producers, exact fan-out and dependency order, public boundaries, fused activation, dtype, quantization, layout, and Concat/Conv input roles are proven before mutation.
+FLOAT16/FLOAT32/FLOAT64 MUL, ADD, and PReLU constants must broadcast in NCHW and after explicit NHWC rotation.
+Shared roles are grouped by tensor identity, and unrelated consumers receive deterministic clones.
+Candidate resolution is repeated immediately before apply, followed by collision, removal-index, consumer-index, input, output, and metadata-target preflight.
+One differential graph index, ordered candidates, a 32-rewrite ceiling, success-only pruning, and LayoutState synchronization replace the full-map fixed-point loop.

+Focused shared-post coverage passed with `46 passed in 0.48s`; combined with the preceding indexed SiNet suites it passed with `456 passed in 1.27s`.
+Coverage includes twenty-four numerical-equivalence combinations across all three floating dtypes, scalar/raw constants, both operand and Concat orders, and both convolution families; non-40 spatial shapes and dynamic signatures;
+idempotence; repeated post-ADD slots; external constant cloning; candidate-only and capped execution; seventeen transactional unsafe contracts; stale-plan revalidation; no-index preflight; differential-index validation; and LayoutState validation.

+The sequential real SiNet integration passed.
+The indexed result remains the same 449,824-byte float32 artifact with SHA-256 `40520abec7b36dae10dca3cd5271bf5169d096eea52f726f2023238694afa9bb` and the same 253,452-byte float16 artifact with SHA-256 `180717a7e13963f4c1ab56dcb82288562ecf718e4a3a36738bbabc7fa9c0082c`.
+The byte identity preserves the recorded sequential `-cotof` evidence:
+`max_abs=2.57205e-09`, `rmse=9.15391e-11`, `cosine=1`, and `pass=True`.
+The full architecture suite passed with `187 passed in 48.16s`, and TensorFlow-import-blocked direct, default, and `-cotof` conversion passed sequentially with `3 passed in 3.64s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.